-Recent evidence supports the view that the intrastriatal delivery of dopaminergic neurons might develop into a safe and effective therapeutic option for PD.
-Although the human iPSC-derived DAergic cells hold a considerable potential due to the unrestricted availability, high purity and minor ethical concerns, they appear to be less effective compared to the fetal-derived neurons.
-On the other hand the limited availability of fetal donor tissue and the generally poor survival of the grafted DAergic neurons are still major issues to be solved for successful cell replacement interventions.
-The present study demonstrates that exposure of human DAergic nigral neurons grown as FFRT cultures to a combination of GDNF and NT-4/5 significantly improved quality of donor tissue and that this combination is overall superior compared to the significance of the pre-engraftment treatment described here.
-Nevertheless, it can be assumed that our findings likely also have impact for cell replacement approaches using iPSC- and / or ESC-derived donor cells.
+Recent evidence supports the view that the intrastriatal delivery of DAergic neurons might develop into a safe and effective therapeutic option for PD.
+Although the human iPSC-derived DAergic cells hold a considerable potential due to the unrestricted availability, high purity, and minor ethical concerns, they appear to be less effective compared to the fetal-derived neurons.
+On the other hand, the limited availability of fetal donor tissue and the generally poor survival of the grafted DAergic neurons are still major issues to be solved for successful cell replacement interventions.
+The present study demonstrates that exposure of human DAergic nigral neurons grown as FFRT cultures to a combination of GDNF and NT-4/5 significantly improved quality of donor tissue and that this combination is overall superior compared to the single-factor treatments.
+Further studies in PD will be needed to verify the significance of the preengraftment treatment described here.
+Nevertheless, it can be assumed that our findings likely also have impact for cell replacement approaches using iPSC- and/or ESCderived donor cells.